boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ### Transport Network ???

-To start with, we assume that a 5G Network Slice Orchestrator is responsible for the orchestration of end-to-end 5G Slice.
-This includes the configuration of slices for the RAN and CORE domains  (i.e. 5G  Network Functions) and the Transport domain (i.e. NF-NF datapath). (??? add ref to framework for customer/provider naming) This document splits the orchestration Transport domain into two main building blocks:
-- Customer Site: the customer site contains the 5G Network Functions and optionally additional routing devices.
-- Provider Network: the Provider Network interconnects customer sites (i.e. WAN).

 The RAN and CORE Networks NFs are deployed
 This includes the orchestration  Customer and Transport Network